Saskatchewan Highway 5: Route description

 According to the Atlas of Saskatchewan, the elevation around Saskatoon is between 500 and 600 m.
-Leaving Saskatoon, travel is through a moist mixed grassland ecoregion.
-Small Aspen groves surround sloughs which intersperse the glacial till landscape.
-The highway is paved between Saskatoon and Kamsack.
-Just outside the city limits, Highway 5 connects with Highway 41 at the site of a small commercial area that, as of 2007, included the Sundown Drive-In, one of Canada's last operational drive-in movie theatres.
+Leaving Saskatoon, travel is through a moist mixed grassland ecoregion.Just outside the city limits, Highway 5 connects with Highway 41 at the site of a small commercial area.
 The remainder of the highway to the Manitoba border is an undivided highway.
 The communities of Strawberry Hills, Discovery Ridge and Settler's Ridge are just off km 18 on Highway 5.
 At km 21, Highway 5 intersects Highway 316.

-Patience Lake is located at km 24.3 and the Patience Lake potash mine is visible from Highway 5.
-"Patience Lake is a shallow, permanent, hypersaline lake east of Saskatoon in an area of extensive potash extraction. " The Patience Lake underground potash mine opened in 1975 was thereafter closed in 1987 due to extensive flooding.
-A new solution mine was reopened in 1988.

 At km 41, it intersects Highway 671, near the town of St. Denis.
 At km 64, it intersects Highway 2, where it begins a 6 km concurrency.
 Highway 5 continues east at km 70.

 The town of Peterson is at km 76 and Highway 670 is at km 87.
 The ecoregion changes to aspen parkland.
-Grasslands are resident on the upper slopes, and aspen groves on the lower areas.
-There tend to be more aspen groves in the aspen parkland as compared to the mixed grassland area.
 At km 109, the highway passes through the town of Dixon.

-The city of Humboldt is at km 115.
-Highway 5 also connects with Highway 20 in Humboldt.
-A new Humboldt tourist booth was opened in 1971 on the highway edge.
-Humboldt has many large murals depicting its German Catholic history located on building walls throughout the city.
-The Humboldt and District Museum and Gallery is located in a 1912 post office and customs office with its landmark tower clock which has been declared a national historic site.

-The Carlton Trail Regional Economic Development Authority (REDA) coordinates and instigates economy in an area of rural municipalities (RM) and towns in central Saskatchewan around Humboldt.
-The main industries of this area are agricultural, manufacturing, processing concerns as well as potash mining.
-A more recent industry to the area is tourism.